wimblerobotics/wifi_logger_visualizer/README.md

 - **RViz2 Visualization**: Publishes overlay messages for real-time visualization of WiFi metrics in RViz2.
 - **Standalone Chart**: Generates a standalone chart for visualizing WiFi metrics.
 - **Dynamic Parameter Updates**: Allows runtime updates to parameters such as update intervals and signal strength thresholds.
-- **Configurable via YAML**: All parameters are configurable through a YAML file for ease of use.
+- **Configurable via YAML**: All parameters are configurable through a YAML file for ease of use as well as via the command line.

 ---